-Sri Lanka storms, landslides kill 5, leave 1,000 displaced
+Sri Lanka storms, landslides kill 7, leave 1,000 displaced

 - Insurer balks at paying for ER visits for certain ailments

-The meteorology department has warned of thundershowers with strong winds over the next 24 hours and asked people to take precautions against lightning strikes.
+The meteorology department warned of thundershowers with strong winds over the next 24 hours and asked people to take precautions against lightning strikes.

 Sri Lanka has suffered frequent natural calamities in recent years.
 More than 200 people were killed in mudslides and floods during monsoon rains last May.